hymanlab/TU-Modeling-Lab/README.md

 #### You have interest in a phenomenon that exhibits order and chaos
 * Physics -- Fluids, Genetics
-* Human -- Economics, Social Networks, Voting Outcome
+* Human -- Economics, Social Networks
 * Both -- Ecology, Epidemiology

 #### You probably want to model it